 To get help finding errors in your credit score, you need monthly credit monitoring.
 Signing up with IDShield will get you 1 or 3 bureau monitoring plus one-on-one consultation to answer all of your questions and help ensure that your credit score stays safe.

-We offer a free trial so you can learn what else we offer, like dark web monitoring, online reputation management, digital device protection, malware, and more.
+We offer a free trial so you can learn what else we offer, like dark web monitoring, online reputation management, digital device protection, malware, helping to stop getting credit card offers, and more.

 Think of IDShield as your all-inclusive solution to identity protection, monitoring, reputation management and restoration.